Getting your Trinity Audio player ready...

 Shaft

 In other words, the shaft has to be compatible with the swing speed of the player, to get the best consistent results.
-The most common mistake of the golfers is choosing the shaft that is “too stiff”.
+The most common mistake of golfers is choosing a shaft that is “too stiff”.

 Flex